steunix/passweaver-api/docs/index.md

 ### One time secrets

 OTS are an easy way to share a secret with someone: you provide the data to share and you will receive back a unique token: accessing the token through the API, you will have access to the the decrypted data, **but only once**: once "consumed", the token will be deleted.
+You can choose the audience of the OTS:
+- anyone (logged in or not)
+- anyone logged in (requires authentication for reading the token)
+- a specific user (both creator and reader must be authenticated)

 This is similar to various public services you can find online.

 You can share both random text, or an entire item.

+Note that both creation and consumption of OTS don't require any authentication.

 ### API keys